 What you’ll find: This Chicago Distilling Company is owned and operated by one family who distill, bottle, and package everything by hand in their Logan Square facility.
 And they keep busy — the distillery produces vodka, gin, single malt whiskey, white whiskey, absinthe, and more.

 Tasting room: The tasting room on bustling Milwaukee Avenue serves small-batch spirits crafted on the premises from Illinois grains.
 They also serve specialty cocktails (like the Chicago Mule) on draft and made to order.
-You can also grab a bottle (or two) to go.
+You can even grab a bottle (or two) to go.

 Insider tip: An added bonus — local favorite Revolution Brewing is just down the street, so you can get a taste of the local beer scene while you’re in the neighborhood.
-2359 N. Milwaukee Ave., Logan Square

 Rhine Hall Distillery

 What you’ll find: At Rhine Hall, brandy is the name of the game.
 This small West Loop distillery is owned and operated by a father-daughter team who specialize in handcrafted fruit brandies (also known as eau de vie or schnapps).
 Fruit is sourced from the Great Lakes area, and distilling takes place onsite with no flavorings, sweeteners, or neutral spirits.
-Each bottle contains roughly 25 pounds of fruit, resulting in a not-too-sweet spirit that embodies the essence of the fruit.

 Tasting room: The bright and airy tasting room offers tastings, flights, cocktails, and bottles.
 Take your pick from specialty cocktails made with apple brandy, grape-based grappa, and more